Q: What is Virtual Lab/PC (the "Online Lab")?

 Q: Is there a time limit associated with the Virtual Lab/PC?

 A: Yes, professors can incorporate the Online Lab into classroom instruction.
 Students can now bring their own device, but work from a standard university desktop.
-This means that they will no longer need to reserve a computer laptop delivery if all students are capable of bringing their own device.
+This means that they will no longer need to reserve a computer laptop delivery, if students are capable of bringing their own device.